People who will not sustain trees will soon live in a world that will not sustain people. - Bryce Nelson

-We humans have become so powerful, we can exterminate entire species of animals and plants, perhaps even most trees.
-The question remains whether we can use our inner wisdom—in concert with facts and information—to preserve our own life-sustaining environment.
+We humans have become so powerful, and are so clever, we can exterminate entire species of animals and plants, perhaps even most trees.
+The question remains whether we can use our inner wisdom, and our hearts, in concert with all our information, to preserve our life-sustaining environment.
 Which leads to this last quote from an unlikely source: